FawziLinggo/archive-romhandbook/README.md

 # Archive ROM Handbook

-ROM Handbook, one of the most valuable community resources for Ragnarok Online M: Classic (ROMC), is scheduled to shut down.
+ROM Handbook, one of the most valuable community resources, is scheduled to shut down.
 This project was created to preserve as much information as possible before the website goes offline.

 The crawler extracts and stores data from ROM Handbook into a local SQLite database, including: